 From our work in many of the world’s most complex organizations we are not surprised.

-It is a simple exercise as we ask participants in our matrix management, virtual teams and global working workshops to write down their personal key goals together with those of their organisation and department.
+It is a simple exercise as we ask participants in our matrix management, virtual teams and global working workshops to write down their personal key goals together with those of their organization and department.
 Very few of them are able to do this.

 On an engagement with managers at vice president level, withinin a global bank looking specifically at clarity we identified that 100 leaders were following nearly 20 different strategies – and only one of them was correct according to their executive committee.